amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 Then add the concept of scheme matching which helps to simplify checking if a cookie would match a scheme value We can do that by adding a new section under [Section 5.3 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-subcomponent-algorithms).

-A scheme `scheme-matches` a given cookie if any of the following conditions are true:
+Schemes are represented as strings, A and B, are considered `scheme-matches` if one of the following is true:

 1. The cookie's `host-only-flag` is `false`.
-2. Two schemes represented as strings, A and B, are considered compatible if one of the following is true:
-3. A exactly matches B
+2. A exactly matches B
-4. A and B are both in [“http”, “ws”]
+3. A and B are both in [“http”, “ws”]
-5. A and B are both in [“https”, “wss”]
+4. A and B are both in [“https”, “wss”]

-6. Else they are considered incompatible.
+Else they are considered incompatible.

 Example: